 The action in Regulatory Amendment 10 eliminated the snapper grouper area closure to reduce discard mortality of red snapper that was approved in Amendment 17A.
 Regulatory Amendment 10 was implemented and became effective on May 31, 2011.

-Emergency Rule (2012)
+Emergency Rule for Red Snapper (NMFS 2012)